yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 `diversity_tools.py` functions for calculating and presenting diversity measures.

-`01_data_cleaning.ipynb` processes the raw SafeGraph and Census data into what we need for the analysis.
+`01_data_cleaning.ipynb` processes the raw SafeGraph and Census data into what we need for the analysis; simple checks for sampling.

-- outputs: Appendix Table A1 and Figure A1
+- outputs: Appendix Table A1, Figure A1, Figure A2
 - aggregated data: selected_cbg_brand.csv, selected_brands.csv, brand_cat.csv, selected_cbg_stats.csv, covisit_edgelist.csv

 `02_yelp_data.ipynb` cleans yelp data.